-The family court may not order that a portion of the guideline child support be paid into a trust for a child's future expenses or college (IRMO Chandler).
+The divorce court may not order that a portion of the guideline child support be paid into a trust for a child's future expenses or college (IRMO Chandler).

 Time Share Calculation

-The custodial time awarded to each party impacts the amount of child support per the guideline formula.
+The custodial time awarded to each party impacts the amount of child support calculated by the guideline formula.

-The court may attribute timeshare credit to a party while a child is in school (IRMO Whealon and IRMO Katzbery) if the party is responsible for the child during those hours.
+The divorce court may attribute timeshare credit to a party while a child is actually attending school (IRMO Whealon and IRMO Katzbery) if the party is responsible for the child during those hours.

 Child Support Payable to Secondary Physical Custodial Party

-Child support may be ordered payable by the primary custodial party or to the secondary custodial party.
+Child support may be ordered payable by the primary custodial party to the secondary custodial party.

 Health Insurance and Medical Expenses Not Paid by Insurance

-The family law court must order one or both parties to maintain health insurance for the children if available through employment at no or nominal cost.
+The divorce court must order one or both parties to maintain health insurance for the children if available through employment at no or nominal cost.

-The court may order a party to pay all or a portion of the medical expenses not paid by insurance.
+The divorce court may order a party to pay all or a portion of a child's medical expenses not paid by insurance.

 Child support is paid to address a child's needs.
-A family law court may take into consideration the special needs of a child when determining the amount of child support.
-The court may also consider the history of private school attendance.
+The divorce court may take into consideration the special needs of a child when determining the amount of child support.
+The divorce court may also consider the history of private school attendance.
 A child support order that merely pays for a child's necessities is not sufficient if the parents can afford to pay for more.